 Israel knew itself to be the people with the definite mission to become holy and thereby to render the world holy.
 But instead, Israel fell into greater and greater sins, and instead of being the catalyst for the conversion of the world, the world was continually overwhelming and enslaving Israel.

 And then came Jesus, who turned out to be, in the most unexpected way, the fulfillment of the dream.
-From the beginning of his ministry, Jesus affected the gathering of the tribes of Israel through conversion and the forgiveness of sins.
+From the beginning of his ministry, Jesus effected the gathering of the tribes of Israel through conversion and the forgiveness of sins.